Creative Burnout is Not a Myth

 When your identity is to be creative and your living depends on your ability to come up with original ideas, admitting you no longer feel creative is complicated.

-It took me a couple of years and a graphic novel to realise that I had not stopped being creative.
+It took me a couple of years and a graphic novel to realize that I had not stopped being creative.
 I was experiencing a creative burnout.

 I know, I know, burnout is the new trendy word.
 Everybody is on the verge of being in a burnout.
 That’s people’s way of showing they’re working super hard, and they’re very dedicated employees.

 But being in a burnout is not a joke.
-It’s not a badge of honour.
+It’s not a badge of honor.
 It’s an indicator that your life-force is drying up and your mental and physical health are in danger.

 It’s not cool to be in a burnout.
 It’s painful and devastating.

-And the tricky part is: it takes time to realise you’re experiencing a creative burnout.
+And the tricky part is: it takes time to realize you’re experiencing a creative burnout.

 And it could be ok but it’s not.
 Because you know relying on those skills and tricks and habits is the only thing you have left, and it’s just a matter of time until they stop being enough.